 The services may be provided on campus in consultation with a rape crisis center, legal organization or community-based organization.

-It would also raise awareness on its services and prevention.
+The advocate office would also raise awareness on its services and help implement assault prevention measures.

 The bill prohibits the retaliation, discipline, or penalizing a victim of sexual assault for reporting an assault to the independent advocate.